-Creamy chicken and wild rice soup made in your crockpot with 2 minutes prep.
+Creamy, Slow Cooker Chicken & Wild Rice Soup made in your crockpot with 2 minutes prep.
 Easy, tasty comfort food perfection!

 So we’re now on day 3 of the school semester and I already want to sleep for 17 hours and burn every textbook in the house.
 I’ve taken 3 quizzes, read more pages than I care to say from the most incredibly dull political science book known to mankind, and written a painfully boring persuasive paper.

 I won’t bore you with details but I’ll just say that it revolved around the ObamaCare controversy – let’s not open that can of worms!

 Honestly this here blog is my sanctuary at the moment.
 When I was adding citations to my poli-sci paper I wished the entire time I could forget about all things APA and MLA for two minutes and instead discuss super-mega-creamy chicken and wild rice soup things with you instead.

 Oh what I wouldn’t give to never go through the agony of in-text citations again for as long as I live.
 Fairly certain I’d give a toe people.
 A real toe.

 It’s okay, I’ve got 9 spares.